operate-first/ai-for-cloud-ops/RTQA/iPython/README.md

 # Praxi iPython Magic
-Praxi Magic is a iPython magic command that allows users to run Praxi directly from Jupyter Notebook to discover unwanted cloud software.
+RTQA Praxi Magic is a iPython magic command that allows users to run [Praxi](https://github.com/peaclab/praxi) directly from Jupyter Notebook to discover unwanted cloud software.

 ## Usage
 Run Praxi as a line magic: